 Generally, the cost is divided into three fees:

-Good to know: The Daily Care Fee can be charged up to seven days before you move into residential aged care and must still be paid if you are on social leave or hospital leave from your aged care home.
+Good to know: The Basic Daily Fee can be charged up to seven days before you move into residential aged care and must still be paid if you are on social leave or hospital leave from your aged care home.

 • Accommodation Fee – for accommodation